WINTON GROUP Ltd Trims Stock Position in Coca-Cola Consolidated, Inc. (NASDAQ:COKE)

-WINTON GROUP Ltd decreased its holdings in shares of Coca-Cola Consolidated, Inc. (NASDAQ:COKE – Free Report) by 38.8% in the third quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+WINTON GROUP Ltd reduced its stake in Coca-Cola Consolidated, Inc. (NASDAQ:COKE – Free Report) by 38.8% during the 3rd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
 The fund owned 703 shares of the company’s stock after selling 445 shares during the period.
-WINTON GROUP Ltd’s holdings in Coca-Cola Consolidated were worth $447,000 at the end of the most recent reporting period.
+WINTON GROUP Ltd’s holdings in Coca-Cola Consolidated were worth $447,000 as of its most recent SEC filing.

-A number of other large investors have also recently made changes to their positions in the business.
-Envestnet Asset Management Inc. grew its position in shares of Coca-Cola Consolidated by 22.8% in the 3rd quarter.
-Envestnet Asset Management Inc. now owns 4,795 shares of the company’s stock worth $3,051,000 after buying an additional 889 shares during the period.
-Envestnet Portfolio Solutions Inc. bought a new stake in Coca-Cola Consolidated during the 3rd quarter valued at about $220,000.
-DekaBank Deutsche Girozentrale purchased a new position in Coca-Cola Consolidated in the third quarter worth about $315,000.
-Paralel Advisors LLC lifted its stake in shares of Coca-Cola Consolidated by 1.2% in the third quarter.
-Paralel Advisors LLC now owns 3,575 shares of the company’s stock worth $2,275,000 after buying an additional 41 shares in the last quarter.
-Finally, Rhumbline Advisers grew its holdings in shares of Coca-Cola Consolidated by 1.2% during the third quarter.
-Rhumbline Advisers now owns 16,063 shares of the company’s stock valued at $10,221,000 after buying an additional 187 shares during the last quarter.
-39.64% of the stock is currently owned by institutional investors.
+A number of other hedge funds and other institutional investors also recently added to or reduced their stakes in the stock.
+Nemes Rush Group LLC purchased a new position in shares of Coca-Cola Consolidated in the 2nd quarter valued at $29,000.
+First Command Advisory Services Inc. purchased a new stake in Coca-Cola Consolidated in the third quarter valued at approximately $38,000.
+Fifth Third Bancorp raised its position in Coca-Cola Consolidated by 163.0% in the 3rd quarter.
+Fifth Third Bancorp now owns 71 shares of the company’s stock valued at $45,000 after purchasing an additional 44 shares during the last quarter.
+Spire Wealth Management grew its holdings in shares of Coca-Cola Consolidated by 170.4% during the second quarter.
+Spire Wealth Management now owns 73 shares of the company’s stock worth $46,000 after buying an additional 46 shares during the last quarter.
+Finally, Macquarie Group Ltd. grew its stake in shares of Coca-Cola Consolidated by 34.3% in the 4th quarter.
+Macquarie Group Ltd. now owns 90 shares of the company’s stock valued at $46,000 after purchasing an additional 23 shares during the last quarter.
+Institutional investors and hedge funds own 39.64% of the company’s stock.

 Coca-Cola Consolidated Announces Dividend